Skip main navigation

 A candidate who meets the standard should:

-• provide examples of specialist knowledge and its application.
+• provide examples of specialist knowledge and how this standard is applied in their working life.

-• discuss key issues or developments in their specialist area.
+• discuss key issues and/or developments in their chosen specialist area.

 Standard 10: Quality assurance in research